Silent Hill 2: Born from a Wish

 Born from a Wish is a side-story scenario in the special editions and re-releases of the game in which the player takes control of Maria shortly before she and James meet at Silent Hill.
 After waking up in the town with a gun and contemplating suicide, she decides to try to find someone.
-She eventually encounters a local mansion, where she hears the voice of its owner, Ernest Baldwin.
+She eventually encounters a local mansion, where she hears the voice of its owner, Ernest Baldwin (Ward Sexton).
 Ernest refuses to let Maria into the room he is in and will only talk to her through its closed door.
 After Maria completes tasks for him, Ernest warns her about James, whom he describes as a "bad man".
 After Maria opens the door to Ernest's room and finds it empty, she leaves the mansion.
-At the conclusion of the scenario, Maria contemplates suicide once more, but ultimately resolves to find James.
-The side-story concludes with a voice-over of James encountering Maria in the park and her introducing herself to him, as it happens during the events of the main-story.
+After the scenario, Maria contemplates suicide once more but ultimately resolves to find James.
+The side-story concludes with a voice-over of James encountering Maria in the park and her introducing herself to him, as it happens during the events of the main story.

 Themes and analysis

 Some of the more apparent themes of the narrative are grief, guilt, and punishment.
 Other noticeable themes in Silent Hill 2 are mental illness, lust, love and abuse, including an exploration of how it affects people.

 A prominent focus of analysis is the symbolism of the monsters present in the game, which seem to be manifested from James' guilty consciousness.
-One major example of this manifestation of guilt is "Pyramid Head", a tall, masculine, faceless humanoid figure, whose head is concealed by a large pyramid-shaped helmet that is made of rusted iron.
-Pyramid Head also wields a large blade titled the "Great Knife" that it heaves across the floor in almost all player encounters.
-Its design not only serves to psychologically frighten the player, as the sharp edges of the triangular head were intentionally illustrated to "suggest the possibility of pain" according to its creator Masahiro Ito, but it is also emblematic of many of the themes related to the narrative, as it represents the guilt that James experienced, the retribution he seeks for his actions, and the sexual frustration that he felt while his late wife, Mary, was terminally ill.
+One major example is Pyramid Head, a tall, masculine, faceless humanoid figure, whose head is concealed by a large pyramid-shaped helmet that is made of rusted iron.
+Pyramid Head wields a large blade called the "Great Knife", which he drags across the floor in several encounters with the player.
+His design not only serves to psychologically frighten the player, as the sharp edges of the triangular head were intentionally illustrated to "suggest the possibility of pain" according to his creator Masahiro Ito, but it is also emblematic of many of the themes of the narrative, as his appearance and behaviour represent the guilt that James experienced, the retribution he seeks for his actions, and the sexual frustration that he felt while his late wife, Mary, was terminally ill.

+According to GameSpot, "critics have championed" the game as a key example of video games as an art form.